In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.

 Stability Ball Planks target the abs, the lower back, and the glutes.

-Step 3: Rise onto your toes and raise your hips so that your body from your heels to your head is in a straight line.
+Step 3) Rise onto your toes, raising your hips to bring your body from your heels to your head is in a straight line.
 Hold this position for 30 seconds before lowering yourself back to your starting position.

 Repeat for 60 seconds, then take a 30-second break.